San Antonio Workplace & Jobsite Injury Attorney

 Answer: Discuss with them the extent of your pain, which activities may cause you to make the injury or pain worse, and how the injury and pain ultimately affect you.
 NEVER lie about the extent of your injury, and be honest regarding past injuries and accidents.

-Answer: At Alford and Clark, we offer free consultations at the outset of a case before representation is decided upon.
+Answer: At Alford & Associates, we offer free consultations at the outset of a case before representation is decided upon.
 We also work on a contingency basis, meaning that we will only get paid if we win your case.
 Our fee will be a percentage of the benefits recovered.
 This type of arrangement allows you to hire a lawyer without upfront costs.

 Answer: Your workplace injury attorney will provide legal guidance, evaluate your case, communicate updates, negotiate with insurance companies, represent you in legal proceedings, and advocate for your rights.
 They will work diligently to protect your interests, seek fair compensation for your injuries, and ensure you can pursue and receive the benefits you are entitled to under Texas workers’ compensation laws.